-When you’re in the library or searching for resources on the library’s web page, you will frequently see references to both IUP’s library databases as well as the library’s e-journal collection.
+When you’re in the library or using our website, you will frequently see references to both IUP’s library databases as well as the library’s e-journals.

 One of the most important things to recognize while searching through our collections is that databases and e-journals are intimately connected—in fact, you might say they are practically the same thing!

 E-journals are contained within our research databases.
 The databases we subscribe to contain millions of articles from thousands of journals, and all of the articles from a particular journal can be thought of as an electronic version of that journal.

 e-journals are full-text articles, downloadable to your computer, and usually appear just as they did when they were first published in print.
 So when you hear “e-journal,” remember that you’ll find those articles in our library databases.
 The picture above is a conceptual diagram of how e-journals and databases are related.